About Broadcast Music, Inc.

 Can I know how much money is on hold before we start?

-How long does the substitution agreement process take?
+How long does the agreement process take?

-How long after I send back the signed substitution agreement will it take to get my share of the withheld royalties?
+How long after I send back the signed agreement will it take to get my share of the withheld royalties?

 After I get my check for the withheld money, when will I get paid again?